 The following circumstances outline where NOTL Hydro is not obligated to connect a Customer within its Service Area:

-Contravention of existing laws of Canada and the Province of Ontario.

-The Connection will cause NOTL Hydro to be in violation of the conditions in NOTL Hydro’s Distribution License.

-By order of the Electrical Safety Authority.

-The Customer does not have the required approval(s) from the Electrical Safety Authority for the Connection.

-The Connection will have a material adverse effect on the reliability or the safety of the Distribution System.
+Adverse effect on the reliability and safety or the distribution system;

-Refusal by the Customer to sign any agreements or provide an easement(s) required to be executed by the Customer under these Conditions of Service.

-Failure to meet NOTL Hydro’s security deposit policy requirements as outlined under these Conditions of Service.

-Decrease in the efficiency of NOTL Hydro’s electrical Distribution System.

-Public safety reasons or imposition of an unsafe work situation beyond normal risks inherent in the operation of the Distribution System.
+Imposition of an unsafe worker situation beyond normal risks inherent in the operation of the distribution system;

+A material decrease in the efficiency of the distributor’s distribution system;

+A materially adverse effect on the quality of distribution services received by an existing connection;

-The Connection will result in the inability of NOTL Hydro to perform planned inspections or maintenance.
+Inability of the distributor to perform planned inspections and maintenance;

+Failure of the consumer or customer to comply with a directive of a distributor that the distributor makes for purpose of meeting its licence obligations;

+The customer owes the distributor money for distribution services, or for a security deposit.
+NOTL Hydro shall give the customer a reasonable opportunity to provide the security deposit referred to in Appendix 2 – Security Deposit Policy;

+Contravention of existing laws of Canada and the Province of Ontario including the Ontario Electrical Safety Code;

+By order of the Electrical Safety Authority (ESA) or if the Customer does not have the required approval(s) from ESA for the connection;

+By order of the Independent Electricity System Operation (IESO);

+Where there is a power quality issue or electrical disturbance propagation caused by Customer equipment that is not corrected in a timely fashion;

+Where the Customer has a building or structure under NOTL Hydro’s wires which is within clearance required by the Canadian Standards Association;

-The premises being connected are the subject of a stop work order under the Ontario Building Code Act.
+The premises connected are the subject of a stop work order under the Ontario Building Code Act;

-The Customer is within another Distributor’s Service Area.

-Discriminatory access to Distribution Services.

-Outstanding payments owed to NOTL Hydro for Distribution Services.

-An electrical Connection to NOTL Hydro’s Distribution System does not meet NOTL Hydro’s design requirements or has an outstanding NOTL Hydro Deficiency Notice.
+An electrical Connection to NOTL Hydro’s Distribution System does not meet NOTL Hydro’s design requirements or has an outstanding NOTL Hydro Deficiency Notice;

+Refusal by the Customer to sign any agreements or provide an easement(s) required to be executed by the Customer under these Conditions of Service;

+Where NOTL Hydro reasonably believes that there is Energy Diversion, fraud, or abuse;

+The customer is within another Distributors service area; or

-Violation of any other conditions documented in these Conditions of Service.
+Violation of any other conditions documented in this Conditions of Service.